martin-neuhaeusser/ocaml_bug/README.md

 The second example `gcbug2.native` reproduces the same behavior, however, it does not abort if an invalid custom block is encountered during a Weak.find operation.
 Still, OCaml tries to finalize custom blocks that have been finalized before...

+The third example `gcbug3.native` uses an ephemeron-based hash table which maps each entry to itself.
+The same C-stubs are used, and the program works correctly in 4.03.0.